Dwarf galaxies in the MATLAS Survey: Hubble Space Telescope observations of nuclear star clusters: Introduction

 Two main pathways appear to take part in the formation of NSCs.
-The first one is the migration scenario, where GCs form in a galaxy, migrate towards its center due to dynamical friction, and finally merge to form a NSC \citep{Tremaine1975,lotz2001,Bekki2007}.
+The first is the migration scenario, where GCs form in a galaxy, migrate toward its center due to dynamical friction, and finally merge to form a NSC \citep{Tremaine1975,lotz2001,Bekki2007}.
 This scenario has been reproduced well by N-body simulations (e.g., \citealt{Antonini2012,Lyubenova2019}), and can explain the formation of NSCs with old metal-poor stellar populations.
-The second one is the in-situ scenario \citep{Loose1982}, characterized by the formation of NSCs from star-forming activity caused by infalling gas.
-While the resulting stellar population tends to be young and metal-rich, the in-situ scenario is not the only way to produce such young NSCs.
-In Milky-Way-like galaxies, N-body simulations have shown that NSCs can also be formed by the merging of young, metal-rich clusters \citep{Arca-Sedda2015,Schiavi2021}.
-The variety of stellar populations of some NSCs, like M54 in the Sagittarius dwarf, imply a formation based on both the migration and in-situ processes (e.g., \citealt{Sills2019,AlfaroCuello2019,Kacharov2022}).
-An example of mixed scenario is the wet migration scenario \citep{Guillard2016}, based on hydrodynamical simulations in dwarf galaxies, which proposes the formation of a GC-like star cluster in a gas-rich dwarf which contains a gas reservoir allowing it to maintain star-forming activity while migrating towards the galaxy center, producing a rather young, blue NSC.
-Several recent studies have looked for the main formation channel of NSCs and their results suggest that the migration scenario dominates in galaxies with M$_{\ast}^{\rm gal}$<$10^{9}$ M$_{\odot}$, while the in-situ formation prevails in more massive galaxies, and both seem to contribute equally around $10^{9}$ M$_{\odot}$ (e.g., \citealt{Turner2012,denBrok2014,Johnston2020,Fahrion2021,Fahrion2022b,Fahrion2022,Fahrion2024}).
+The second pathway is the in situ scenario \citep{Loose1982}, characterized by the formation of NSCs from star-forming activity caused by infalling gas.
+While the resulting stellar population tends to be young and metal rich, the in situ scenario is not the only way to produce such young NSCs.
+In Milky Way (MW)-like galaxies, N-body simulations have shown that NSCs can also be formed by the merging of young metal-rich clusters \citep{Arca-Sedda2015,Schiavi2021}.
+The variety of stellar populations of some NSCs, for example M54 in the Sagittarius dwarf, imply a formation based on the migration and on in situ processes (e.g., \citealt{Sills2019,AlfaroCuello2019,Kacharov2022}).
+An example of a mixed scenario is the wet migration scenario \citep{Guillard2016}, based on hydrodynamical simulations in dwarf galaxies.
+This scenario proposes the formation of a GC-like star cluster in a gas-rich dwarf galaxy that contains a gas reservoir.
+The reservoir allows the cluster to maintain star-forming activity while it migrates toward the galaxy center, producing a rather young blue NSC.
+Several recent studies have looked for the main formation channel of NSCs and their results suggest that the migration scenario dominates in galaxies with M$_{\ast}^{\rm gal}$<$10^{9}$ M$_{\odot}$, while the in situ formation prevails in more massive galaxies, and both seem to contribute equally around $10^{9}$ M$_{\odot}$ (e.g., \citealt{Turner2012,denBrok2014,Johnston2020,Fahrion2021,Fahrion2022b,Fahrion2022,Fahrion2024}).